Kusainov/czech-banking-fin-analysis/README.md

 jupyter notebook fCzech-banking-customer-trans-analysis.ipynb
 This will open the iPython Notebook software and project file in your browser.

-### Overview
+### Motivation
-The notebook covers following questions and even more than that:
+The notebook contains overview of following questions and even more than that:
 -  Customers age and gender population overview.
 -  Can we identify most attractive districts in Czech Republic for future marketing campaigns?
 Criteria: higher number of inhabitants, prominent average salary and low level of clients representation.
 -  Credit department efficiency overview within country: which districts are giving mostly “good” or “bad” loans?
 -  Bank’s funds inflows and outflows analysis.
 Does the bank face negative cash flow rarely or often?
 Is there any patterns for funds outlay?

 ### Acknowledgement